HoodedPitohui/tarc-website/README.md

 # tarc-website
 Website Code for Phoenix Rocketry Organization.
-This is intended to be a one page website, with the navigation bar to direct the user around the single page.
+This is a multiple page website, with node.js form functionality.
+It is coded using HTML and CSS for front-end development.